 “I recently became a nutrition and health coach,” says Sara Larsen, “so I love listening to learn something new, and it keeps me entertained on long runs on the treadmill.”

 If you’ve ever watched The Biggest Loser, you’re used to seeing “America’s Toughest Trainer” giving the contestants her signature tough love approach.
 But her free, weekly podcast sheds light on a more vulnerable side of the brash fitness superstar, showing how she deals with underlying causes of behaviors like emotional eating to push through her own barriers.

 The Greater Good Science Center at the University of California, Berkeley studies the psychology, sociology and neuroscience of well-being.
 Their thought-provoking podcast explores themes like the neuroscience of happiness with experts in the field.

-Pro runner Deena Kastor — who recently won the More/Fitness Half-Marathon, setting a masters record — is a huge fan.
+Pro runner Deena Kastor — who recently shattered the World Masters Half-Marathon record — is a huge fan.
 “I love anything that has to do with optimism and progress,” she says.
 You’ll learn everything from the power of self-compassion to how to be happier at work.

 4. Another Mother Runner Radio

 If you are a mother and a runner, you’ve probably heard of Another Mother Runner.
 Hosted by irreverent and witty bloggers Sarah Bowen Shea and Dimity McDowell, the podcast is “like listening to a hysterical conversation between friends,” says run coach Gia Alvarez.
 The show includes guests like Magdalena Boulet, a former Olympic marathoner, who now does research and development for energy gel company GU Energy Labs.
 The long-time friends and business partners share insights on fitting in training time, demystifying track workouts and their upcoming races.
 (McDowell is currently preparing for an Ironman 70.3 race!)